Externalities: Definition with Positive & Negative Examples

 2. New Technology / Process

-For example, if business A is spending $10 million less on producing jumpers, it means those resources can be spent elsewhere.
-Rather than $10 million being spent on producing the same number of jumpers, it can be spent on producing a new style of pants or more staff.
-Those new pants may become incredibly popular, but wouldn’t be achieved without the initial productivity gains from technology.
+For instance, if business A spends $10 million less on producing jumpers, it can be spent on producing a new style of pants or hiring more staff.
+Such gains would not be possible without the initial productivity gains from technology.

 3. Training

-A business may train its employees with a specific skill, with the business and employee both sharing the benefits and productivity gains.
-However, when the employee leaves, the new employer will benefit from the original training and skills acquired.
+A business may train employees with specific skills, resulting in both the business and employee sharing the benefits and productivity gains.
+However, when the employee leaves, the new employer can benefit from the original training and skills acquired by the previous company.

-Examples include training such as First Aid, or Mental Health training, whereby third parties can save lives or help individuals outside of the company.
-Therefore training can also benefit parties from outside of the firm as well.
+For example, training in first aid or mental health can provide third parties with the ability to save lives or help individuals outside of the company.
+Therefore, training can also benefit parties outside the firm.

 4. Pharmaceuticals

-Innovation in the pharmaceutical market is a debated and highly charged topic.
-For instance, it charges high prices due to research and development costs and risk factors.
-However, it can provide positive external benefits.
-If a new drug saves a life, it produces a private benefit to the company as well as the saved individual.
-At the same time, other parties also benefit.
-For example, family and friends no longer have to fear losing a close friend or loved one, and the grief it would bring.
+However, there are positive external benefits to this innovation.
+When a new drug saves a life, it produces a private benefit to the company and the saved individual.
+Additionally, family and friends no longer have to fear losing a close friend or loved one and experiencing the grief that would result.

 Positive Consumption Externalities